 Wells Fargo Bank will act as Global Agent and Exchange Administrator under the Global Agency Agreement.
 Wells Fargo Bank is a national banking association and a wholly-owned subsidiary of Wells Fargo & Company.
-A diversified financial services company, Wells Fargo & Company is a U.S. bank holding company with approximately \$1.8 trillion in assets and approximately 265,000 employees as of December 31, 2015, which provides banking, insurance, trust, mortgage and consumer finance services throughout the United States and internationally.
+A diversified financial services company, Wells Fargo & Company is a U.S. bank holding company with approximately \$1.9 trillion in assets and approximately 269,000 employees as of December 31, 2016 which provides banking, insurance, trust, mortgage and consumer finance services throughout the United States and internationally.
 Wells Fargo Bank provides retail and commercial banking services and corporate trust, custody, securities lending, securities transfer, cash management, investment management and other financial and fiduciary services.
 The Issuer may maintain banking and other commercial relationships with Wells Fargo Bank and its affiliates.
-Wells Fargo Bank maintains principal corporate trust offices located at 9062 Old Annapolis Road, Columbia, Maryland 21045-1951 (among other locations), and its office for certificate transfer services is located at Sixth Street and Marquette Avenue, Minneapolis, Minnesota 55479.
+Wells Fargo Bank maintains principal corporate trust offices located at 9062 Old Annapolis Road, Columbia, Maryland 21045-1951 (among other locations), and its office for certificate transfer services is located at Corporate Trust Operations, MAC N9300-070, 600 South Fourth Street, 7th Floor, Minneapolis, Minnesota 55479.

-The assessment of compliance with applicable servicing criteria as of and for the twelve months ended December 31, 2015 (the "Period"), furnished pursuant to Item 1122 of Regulation AB by the Corporate Trust Services division of Wells Fargo Bank for its RMBS Bond Administration Platform (the "2015 Wells Fargo RMBS Bond Admin Assessment"), discloses that material instances of noncompliance occurred with respect to the servicing criteria described in Items 1122(d)(3)(i)(B) and 1122(d)(3)(ii) of Regulation AB.
-Specifically, with respect to certain transactions in its RMBS Bond Administration Platform, there were (i) reporting errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its platform with respect to Item 1122(d)(3)(ii) of Regulation AB ("Payment Errors").
+The assessment of compliance with applicable servicing criteria as of and for the twelve months ended December 31, 2016 (the "Period"), furnished pursuant to Item 1122 of Regulation AB by the Corporate Trust Services division of Wells Fargo Bank for its RMBS Bond Administration Platform (the "2016 Wells Fargo RMBS Bond Admin Assessment"), discloses that material instances of noncompliance occurred with respect to the servicing criteria described in Items 1122(d)(3)(i)(B) and 1122(d)(3)(ii) of Regulation AB.
+Specifically, with respect to certain transactions in its RMBS Bond Administration Platform, there were (i) reporting errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(ii) of Regulation AB ("Payment Errors").

-The discussion of the material instances of noncompliance in the 2015 Wells Fargo RMBS Bond Admin Assessment states that the identified Payment Errors and identified Reporting Errors on such RMBS transactions were attributable to inaccurate or incomplete programming or logic in payment calculation tools and inaccurate or incomplete processing of input into, or output from, payment calculation tools.
+The discussion of the material instances of noncompliance in the 2016 Wells Fargo RMBS Bond Admin Assessment states that the identified Payment Errors and identified Reporting Errors on such RMBS transactions were attributable to inaccurate or incomplete programming or logic in payment calculation tools and inaccurate or incomplete processing of input into, or output from, payment calculation tools.